 - Genessee F. Early Dual Language Learning.
 Zero to Three 2008;17-23.

 - Paradis J, Genesee F, Brago MB.
 Dual Language Development and Disorders: A Handbook on Bilingualism and Second Language Learning, 2nd edn.
 Baltimomer, MD: Paul H. Brookes Publishing, 2011.

 - Frequently Asked Questions on First Language use and Bilingualism.
 First Words offers many resources for families.
 This fact sheet is also available in Arabic, Chinese, French, English and Somali.

 - Primary Language and Literacy Project: Talk to your child in your first language.
 Suggestions and strategies for parents on developing language through reading and storytelling, play and music, television and videos, and preparing children for school.
 These resources are available in Arabic, Chinese, French, English, Inuktitut and Somali.

-- The Ontario Ministry of Children and Youth Service has multilingual information on speech and language development milestones and strategies, online.
+- The Ontario Ministry of Children, Community and Social Services development milestones and strategies, online.

 - Hold On to Your Home Language Ryerson University’s School of Early Childhood Education developed this website to raise awareness of the importance of home language retention.

 - Paradis J, Genesee F, Brago, MB.
 Dual Language Development and Disorders: A Handbook on Bilingualism and Second Language Learning, 2nd edn.
 Baltimore, MD: Paul H. Brookes Publishing, 2011.

 - Thomas WP, Collier V. School effectiveness for language minority students.
 NCBE Resource Collection Series, No. 9.
 Wasington, D.C.: National Clearinghouse for Bilingual Education, 1997.